 - Highly variable in colour varying from brown to grey blue.

-- Greyish blue thorax has small dark spots on the sides and ornamental markings on the dorsal thorax.
+- Young male brown with dark spits becoming greyish blue.
+Thorax has small dark spots on the sides and ornamental markings on the dorsal thorax visible as to circular marks mid dorsal .
 With age the dorsal thorax marking will pruinose to a greyish brown rendering the marking invisible.

 - Abdominal segments 9 -10 are fully covered by a light blue or whitish pruinosity.